 Bedrooms are one of my favourite rooms to design, as (I would argue) they have the most impact on our quality of life.
-So when Vicky Sanderson hired me to consult on her son’s bedroom design, I was so excited to help her create a space that would be warm and cozy and conducive to rest and relaxation.
-If you’d like to give your child a quiet retreat (or give that same gift to you!) here are my top strategies for creating a cozy bedroom:
+So if you’re looking to create a space that is conducive to rest and relaxation, here are my top strategies for creating that warm and cozy bedroom:

-I am such a fan of painting walls dark in a bedroom.
-The impact a dark hue has on a space is not only visually striking, it’s cozy and creates a dark space that’s perfect for sleep.
-The key in painting a bedroom dark and for it to not feel like a cavernous dungeon is to ensure that it is well lit.
+I am such a fan of painting a neutral shade in a bedroom as opposed to bright colours.
+The impact is not only visually striking, it’s cozy and creates a space that’s perfect for sleep.
+The key in painting a bedroom neutral and for it to not feel too drab is to ensure that it is well lit.
 I always prefer a layered lighting plan, with overhead lighting paired with wall sconces or lamps for function.
-The other key for using dark paint successfully is to ensure there is an element of contrast.
-In Vicky’s son’s room, we added contrast with the white bedding and textured wall art.
+The other key is to ensure there is an element of contrast, like white bedding and textured wall art.

 2. Use Warm Woods

-A big feature in this bedroom is the beautiful bed and side tables, which we selected from Artemano.
 There is something about the natural texture and colour of wood grain that is so warm and inviting.
-Paired with matching side tables these pieces have a strong masculine presence.
-For a lighter/more feminine look, consider pairing a textured wood bed like this with painted night stands.
-We continued the wood trend in custom stained built-in shelves above a white and wood desk, and mid-century modern desk chair.
+For a lighter look, consider pairing a textured wood bed with painted nightstands.
+You can continue the wood trend with stained wood shelves, paired with a white and wood desk, and a mid-century modern desk chair.

 3. Vary Your Textiles